 G.G.
 Ok, let’s turn to another point then.
-In the last years we have experienced a revival of rehabilitation.
-Surveys show that finally “something works”, rehabilitation is capable of reducing recidivism to a certain percent.
-If the treatment period doesn’t get in conflict with the proportionality principle and everybody has a free choice to take part in the treatment programs, do you think that this “new rehabilitation” complies with just deserts?
+In the last years, we have experienced a revival of rehabilitation.
+Surveys show that finally “something works”: rehabilitation is capable of reducing recidivism to a certain extent.
+If the treatment period doesn’t get in conflict with the proportionality principle and offenders have free choice whether to participate in the treatment programs, do you think that this “new rehabilitation” complies with just deserts?

 G.G.
-Another question that is crucial for a reform of the Greek sentencing system concerns the role that substantial justice could have in a just desert system.
-In your book with Professor Ashworth, in an Appendix, you have listed some equity factors.
-Are equity factors compatible with just desert?
+Another question that is important for reform of the Greek sentencing system concerns the role that substantial justice could have in a desert-based system.
+In your just-mentioned 2005 book with Professor Ashworth, Proportionate Sentencing: Exploring the Principles, Appendix 1, you have discussed "equity factors", such as releasing the defendant from prison before the end of his sentence, if he becomes very old or seriously ill.
+Is reliance on such equity factors compatible with just desert?

 G.G.
 Is this what Germans call Strafempfindlichkeit (sensititivity to punishment)?

 A.v.H.
 It’s a limited form of it that is acceptable.
 But general Strafempfindlichkeit (sensititivity to punishment), should not be used as a sentencing norm.
 Both the seriousness of the crimes and the severity of punishment should chiefly be based on standard cases.

 G.G.
 And what if somebody suffers from cancer or AIDS?